Heavy rains, floods hit Bulgaria; 10 people killed

 In central Bulgaria, firefighters evacuated 11 people from the top of their houses in the town of Kilifarevo, police said.
 Thunderstorms and heavy rains flooded roads and damaged houses in several villages near the capital.

-In late May, neighboring Balkan countries Serbia, Bosnia and Croatia were hit by the heaviest rainfall since records began 120 years ago.
+In late May, neighbouring Balkan countries Serbia, Bosnia and Croatia were hit by the heaviest rainfall since records began 120 years ago.
 At least 40 people were killed.

 (Reporting by Tsvetelia Tsolova; Editing by Jonathan Oatis)